jmeade11/FEWD/Class2/homework/README.md

 ### Main Section

-11. Our main content needs to be broken down into 3 sections, each with an corresponding to the links above.
+11. Our main content needs to be broken down into 3 sections, each with an id corresponding to the links above.
 Use an appropriate tag for each *section* :wink:.
 12. Inside the work section, add your *heading* (this should be smaller than the one used previously for your headline), followed by the *paragraph* you wrote about what you do for work.
 13. You'll want to wrap the heading and the paragraph in the section with a `div` so that you can set it in columns later.
 14. Add an image that represents you at work.
 This could be a logo from your company website.
 Do you remember how to get an image from a website with the right-click?